isc-projects/bind9/doc/arm/reference.rst

    PROXYv2 headers.

    In some cases, PROXYv2 headers might not contain usable source and destination addresses.
-In particular, that happens when the headers use ``LOCAL`` command or the headers that use unspecified or unsupported by BIND address types.
+In particular, this can happen when the headers use the ``LOCAL`` command, or headers use address types that are unspecified or unsupported by BIND.
 If otherwise correct, such headers are accepted by BIND and the real endpoint addresses are used in these cases.

    The PROXYv2 protocol is designed to be extensible and can carry additional information in the form of type-length-values (TLVs).
-Many of the types are defined in the protocol specification, and for some of these, we do a reasonable amount of validation in order to detect and reject ill-formed or hand-crafted headers.
+Many of the types are defined in the protocol specification, and for some of these, BIND does a reasonable amount of validation in order to detect and reject ill-formed or hand-crafted headers.
 Apart from that, this additional data, while accepted, is not currently used by BIND for anything else.

    By default, no client is allowed to send queries that contain PROXYv2 protocol headers, even when support for the protocol is enabled in a :any:`listen-on` statement.
-If you are interested in enabling the PROXYv2 protocol support, you may also want to take a look at :namedconf:ref:`allow-proxy` and :namedconf:ref:`allow-proxy-on` options to adjust the corresponding ACLs.
+Users who are interested in enabling the PROXYv2 protocol support may also want to look at the :namedconf:ref:`allow-proxy` and :namedconf:ref:`allow-proxy-on` options, to adjust the corresponding ACLs.

    If a TLS configuration is specified, :iscman:`named` will listen for DNS-over-TLS